Ne-kketsu/ClassicPong/README.md

 -> If you score, your opponent get the point! (on Linux).

 - USAGE -
+1. Unzip files (ClassicPongLinux_v1.0.zip OR ClassicPongWindows_v1.0.rar)
--> Symply unzip files and launch the ".exe" file on Windows or the "x84.." file on Linux.
+2. launch the ".exe" file on Windows or the "x84.." file on Linux.